vladdeSV/my-mac/README.md

 # my-mac
-Showcase of my workplace MacBook Pro (15-inch, Mid 2015)
+Showcase of my MacBook Pro (13-inch, 2017)

 ![Paid][Paid] the software requires a payment for continued usage.
 These come with a free trial.\
 ![Upgrade][Upgrade] the software has a paid upgrade, but does not require a payment for continued usage.\